 Usually, you can leave the ants be.
 They typically don’t cause damage to your plants and will most likely move next Spring.
 But what can you do if you really want to get rid of the ants in your pot/garden?

 There are different solutions for each problem.
-You can use both chemical or natural methods to solve the issue.
+You can use both chemical and natural methods to solve the issue.
 Generally, it’s best to stick with the least harmful method for each situation.

 Remove Their Food Source

 First, you have to eliminate the pests, which are feeding ants.
-One way to get rid of an aphids overpopulation is by introducing or attracting predators like ladybugs.
+One way to get rid of aphids’ overpopulation is by introducing or attracting predators like ladybugs.
 Alternatively, you can use insecticidal soap or pyrethrum spray.
 Wash off any residual honeydew.